polkadot-fellows/xcm-format/README.md

 - `Unroutable = 15`: Destination is known to be unroutable.
 - `UnknownClaim = 16`: Used by `ClaimAsset` when the given claim could not be recognized/found.
 - `FailedToDecode = 17`: Used by `Transact` when the functor cannot be decoded.
-- `TooMuchWeightRequired = 18`: Used by `Transact` to indicate that the given weight limit could be breached by the functor.
+- `MaxWeightInvalid = 18`: Used by `Transact` to indicate that the given weight limit could be breached by the functor.
 - `NotHoldingFees = 19`: Used by `BuyExecution` when the Holding Register does not contain payable fees.
 - `TooExpensive = 20`: Used by `BuyExecution` when the fees declared to purchase weight are insufficient.
 - `Trap(u64) = 21`: Used by the `Trap` instruction to force an error intentionally.
 Its code is included.
 - `ExpectationFalse = 22`: Used by `ExpectAsset`, `ExpectError` and `ExpectOrigin` when the expectation was not true.
+- `PalletNotFound = 23`: The provided pallet index was not found.
+- `NameMismatch = 24`:  The given pallet's name is different to that expected.
+- `VersionIncompatible = 25`:  The given pallet's version has an incompatible version to that expected.
+- `HoldingWouldOverflow = 26`: The given operation would lead to an overflow of the Holding Register.
+- `ExportError = 27`: The message was unable to be exported.
+- `ReanchorFailed = 28`: `MultiLocation` value failed to be reanchored.
+- `NoDeal = 29`: No deal is possible under the given constraints.
+- `FeesNotMet = 30`: Fees were required which the origin could not pay.
+- `LockError = 31`: Some other error with locking.
+- `NoPermission = 32`: The state was not in a condition where the operation was valid to make.
+- `Unanchored = 33`: The universal location of the local consensus is improper.
+- `NotDepositable = 34`: An asset cannot be deposited, probably because (too much of) it already exists.